Skip to content

 if err != nil {

-// resp still contains structured support details when available.
+// resp still carries structured support details when available, so

 }